ombulabs/blog/_posts/2019-01-21-sendgrid-twilio-webhooks.md

 end
 ```

-If everything went well, when we send an email or SMS, the SendGrid and Twilio API will hit our endpoints.
-Which by the way are not doing anything yet.
-So let's add the logic to update the status in our database:
+If everything went well, when we send an email or SMS, the SendGrid and Twilio API will hit our endpoints every time there is a change in the status.
+So now let's add the logic to update the status in our database:

 ```ruby
 # app/controllers/sendgrid_controller.rb